 You can also read some of these books with your kids, to help them learn more about Guadalajara and Mexico:

-Our favoriting things about visiting Guadalajara with kids
+What we love about visiting Guadalajara with kids

 We love exploring a new city like a local, and Guadalajara is a pretty easy city to do just that.
 The city is surprisingly walkable, which you’ll find when you visit Guadalajara.
 There’s also a fairly extensive transit system, which can take you around the city.
 If you’re not comfortable using public transportation, you can always rely on Uber or taxis, which are abundant throughout the city.
 We loved how easy it was to get to all the places to visit in Guadalajara.